Best Remote Data Entry Jobs in 2026: Legit Opportunities and What They Pay

 The data entry category is one of the most scam-saturated in remote work.
 The combination of low barriers to entry and high search volume creates a perfect environment for fraudulent listings, and they’ve become sophisticated enough to fool careful job seekers.

 The Federal Trade Commission tracks these schemes closely.
-“Task scams” — a category that heavily targets data entry searchers — went from virtually no FTC reports in 2020 to over 20,000 in just the first half of 2024.
+“Task scams” — a category that heavily targets data entry searchers — went from virtually no FTC reports in 2020 to over 48,000 in 2024, with the trend continuing into 2025.

 Here’s what to watch for: